Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Should I accept packages that seem too heavy to handle safely?

 You can request that couriers place packages rather than accepting them yourself.
 For genuinely heavy deliveries, requesting assistance from colleagues or facilities staff is appropriate.
 You should not injure yourself to receive a delivery.
+The HSA guidance is clear that no worker should be expected to handle loads beyond their capability without assistance or mechanical aids.

 What if storage space is inadequate for delivery volume?

 Communicate this to management as an operational issue.
 Inadequate storage creates both handling difficulties and security concerns for uncollected packages.
 Solutions might include additional storage, different collection procedures, or delivery point changes.
+This is also a manual handling risk factor that should appear in the workplace risk assessment.

 How should I handle a package that arrives damaged?